How to divide property during divorce? Division of real estate or privatized property

 Our legal team offers you:

 Family law encompasses numerous intricacies that are essential to grasp to protect your interests.
 If you wish to secure what rightfully belongs to you and ensure you receive everything entitled to you by law, feel free to contact us.
-We will gladly assist you.
+Our lawyers will gladly assist you.

 The cost of legal support during the equitable distribution process can be found here.